ElrikGroupCo/docs-flightsayer/flight_status.md

             + arrival_delay (array[HistoricalDelayValue], required) - An array of 60 values representing the historical arrival performance of this flight over the last 60 days.
 The first value is 60 days ago and the last value in the array is yesterday.
             + last_updated (timestamp, required) - time at which arrival delay was last updated.
         + status (object, optional) - latest real time flight status
+            + text (FlightStatusText, required): description of current status of this flight
-            + departure (object, required):
+            + departure (object, optional): departure status will be available unless flight is cancelled
-                + scheduled(timestamp, required) - scheduled time of departure
+                + scheduled(timestamp, required) - originally scheduled time of departure
-                + latest (timestamp, required) - latest estimated time of departure
+                + latest (timestamp, required) - latest available time of departure
-                + type (EstimatedDepartureStatus, required) - type of status represented by the latest estimate
+                + type (StatusType, required) - type of status represented by the latest estimate
+                + terminal (string, optional) - terminal assignment at the departure airport
+                + gate (string, optional) - gate assignment at the departure airport
-            + arrival (object, required):
+            + arrival (object, optional): arrival status will be available unless flight is cancelled
-                + scheduled(timestamp, required) - scheduled time of arrival
+                + scheduled(timestamp, required) - originally scheduled time of arrival
-                + latest (timestamp, required) - latest estimated time of arrival
+                + latest (timestamp, required) - latest available time of arrival
-                + type (EstimatedArrivalStatus, required) - type of status represented by the latest estimate
+                + type (StatusType, required) - type of status represented by the latest estimate
+                + terminal (string, optional) - terminal assignment at the arrival airport
+                + gate (string, optional) - gate assignment at the arrival airport
+                + baggage_claim (string, optional) - baggage claim assignment
             + cancelled (boolean, required) - true if the flight has been cancelled
             + source (RealtimeStatusSource, required) - indicates source of the real time data.
             + last_updated (timestamp, required) - time at which this real time status was most recently updated